 View course details in MyPlan: TESC 495

-Environmental science or studies internship in the public or private sector, supervised by a faculty member.
-Permission based on approval if proposal submitted in advance of the internship.
+Engages student in an environmental science internship that focuses on research in the public or private sector, supervised by a faculty member.
+Permission based on approval of proposal submitted in advance of the internship.
 Credit/no-credit only.

 View course details in MyPlan: TESC 496

 A significant environmental science or studies independent research project planned and carried out by the student under the direction of a faculty member on a scholarly topic selected by the student in consultation with faculty.